 The final list of activities is subject to change based on weather conditions or other unforeseen issues.
 We may also add more activities!

 What should I bring?

 The registration fee ($300) includes meals, housing, and a camp t-shirt.
 Gatorade and water will also be provided.
 Space is limited to 25 males and 25 females and is available on a first-come, first-serve basis.
-Please complete this registration form and deposit by June 29th, 2018.
+Please complete the registration form (contact SDSU.NRM@sdstate.edu for the form) and deposit by June 15th, 2019.
 We are still working on finalizing the camp schedule.
-Check in will be early-afternoon on Monday, July 16th and check out will be around noon on Friday, July 20th.
+Check in will be early-afternoon on Monday, July 22nd and check out will be around noon on Friday, July 26th.
 A detailed schedule will be provided by the registration deadline.

 Guns (including pellet and bb guns), weapons, pets, drugs, alcohol, and fireworks.
 Clothing, apparel, bags, etc. that advertise or display alcohol, drugs or mature images.

 Where is the camp?

 Natural Resources Camp is held at NRM’s Oak Lake Field Station.
 It is located 22 miles northeast of the SDSU Campus in Brookings County, South Dakota.
 The field station bunkhouse consists of two large bunk rooms (male and female quarters) and a central commons area.
 The field station also has a shower house, outdoor and indoor sinks, flush toilets and outhouses, and a dining hall.